How Flat Organizations Align Without Bosses

 Opinions are valued based on experience, expertise, knowledge, and commitment - never because someone has more power or enjoys representative status.

-This person represents the team in cross-team and wider organisational meetings.
-Teams can rotate the role, or choose one person to represents them for the long term.
+This person represents the team in cross-team and wider organizational meetings.
+Teams can rotate the role, or choose one person to represent them for the long term.

 Panelfisa’s teams

-• Customer teams are in direct contact with Panelfisa customers, and responsible for a geographical area.
+• Customer teams are in direct contact with Panelfisa customers and are responsible for a geographical area.

 • Client-line teams are responsible for producing Panelfisa products.